 The school uses the ‘Read, Write, Inc' scheme for Phonics; this is supplemented with 'Monster Phonics’ and 'Jolly Phonics'.
 The teaching of phonics starts in Nursery and is is well utilised throughout the school.

-Please read the informative presentation below giving an explanation of phonics.
+Please see the informative presentation below giving an explanation of phonics.
 This covers both teaching in school and how parents/carers can support phonics learning at home.
-This information is normally shared during workshop sessions that we deliver during the Autumn term to parents and carers.
-Due to COVID-19 these workshops have not been able to take place, however, as a school we are still keen to share this information with parents and carers.
+This information was shared during a workshop that was delivered during the Autumn term to parents and carers.

 Please click on the document below to open the presentation:

 The main reading scheme is ‘Oxford Reading Tree’, which is colour banded.
 At Millfield we also developing our range of 'Read, Write Inc' books to further support phonics teaching and learning; these books are also banded.
 Children are assessed using Miscues where they are monitored on their fluency and comprehension skills which links to the colour bands.
 Children are read to everyday and are supplied with reading books to take home.

 Phonics is embedded throughout the curriculum focusing on listening to different sounds in the environment and children investigating their own name.